 - Investment companies under Section 4 of the Investment Company Act of 1940.

 These types of companies are more speculative and carry higher risks to investors and, therefore, require a higher level of review by regulators.

-File a notice (click here for the form) with the Division at least seven (7) days before advertising, offering, or selling any security.
-The notice must include a copy of the business's disclosures and advertising materials.
-It must also include specific information about the business, its owners, and officers.
-See Oregon Administrative Rule 441-035-0110 for the specific information needed.
+- File a notice with the Division at least fifteen (15) days before advertising, offering, or selling any security.
+The notice must include a copy of the business’s disclosures and advertising materials.
+It must also include specific information about the business, and its owners and officers.
+See Oregon Administrative Rule Section 441-035-0110 for the specific information needed.

-Offer and sell the securities in accordance with the requirements under Section 3(a)(11) of the Securities Act of 1933.
+- Offer and sell the securities in accordance with the requirements under Section 3(a)(11) of the Securities Act of 1933; or

 The sale of unregistered securities can also result in sanctions by other criminal, state, or federal agencies, or in an investor lawsuit.

 Remember, in a court case, you have the burden of proving that you met all of the exemption’s requirements.
 We urge you to keep detailed records related to any transactions under these rules.

 You need to disclose all material information prior to the sale of any security.
 In the most general sense, information is considered material if it would likely alter the “total mix” of information available to a reasonable investor.
 If it could impact a prospective investor’s investment decision, it is most likely “material information” and should be disclosed.

 The rules require that specific information be included in the offering documents, including any factors that make an investment in your business speculative or risky.
 While no one wants to think (and tell prospective investors) about the downside of the investment decision, disclosing risk factors can protect your business at the same time it protects investors.
 Well-thought-out risk factors can protect you against later claims by investors that they were not informed of the risks of the investment.
 (And, investors, be sure you read and understand the risks of your investment).
 Well-thought-out risk factors will avoid generalized statements; they will be specific to your business.
 Sample risk factors could include: